Digital Assistants: Friend or Foe to Your Privacy?

 Voice assistants don’t always get it right: misheard “wake words” can cause them to record without your intent.

-Any data collected and stored (especially in the cloud) is a potential target for hackers.
+Any data collected and stored (especially in the cloud) can be a potential target for hackers.
 If a service is compromised, malicious parties could access your voice recordings, device data, or even control your smart home.

 Integrating assistants with connected locks, cameras, or alarms can raise the stakes—if your assistant is compromised, so is your home.